Kotlin/KEEP/proposals/context-parameters.md

 **§1.1** *(declaration)*: Function and property declarations get support for **context parameters**.
 Context parameters are declared with the `context` keyword followed by a list of parameters, each of the form `name: Type`.

 * Constructors may **not** declare context parameters.
+* Context parameters are allowed in operators, except for those related to [property delegation](https://kotlinlang.org/spec/declarations.html#delegated-property-declaration).
 * Within the body of the declaration, the value of the context parameter is accessible using its name, similar to value parameters.
 * It is allowed to use `_` as a name; in that case, the value is not accessible through any name (but still participates in context resolution).